hanabi/hanabi.github.io/docs/image-format.md

 By default, there is no clue giver, but this can be specified with the `clue_giver` attribute.

+You can also use the `retouched` attribute to signify that the clue is re-touching a card, which will result in a darker arrow than normal.
+(This matches the behavior of Hanab Live.)

 <Example code={ClueSource} Image={ClueResult} />

 <br />